 Event details

-Good morning, and welcome to Tracks to Tomorrow: Rebuilding Rail for the 21st Century.
-It’s a privilege to open this event, where ambition meets infrastructure, and where the future of UK rail begins to take shape.
+Welcome to Tracks to Tomorrow: Rebuilding Rail for the 21st Century where ambition meets infrastructure, and where the future of UK rail begins to take shape.

 Rail has always been more than a mode of transport—it’s a backbone of economic growth, social connection, and environmental responsibility.
 But today, our rail system stands at a crossroads.
 Ageing infrastructure, shifting passenger needs, and the urgent demands of decarbonisation call for bold decisions and transformative action.